garzj/whatsapp-spam-bot/README.md

 Just install [Node.js](https://nodejs.org/en/) with npm, clone this repo and run `npm i` to install all dependencies.

-Then run `npm deploy` to start the app.
+Then run `npm run deploy` to start the app.